 - Available when you’re ready to take it.
 Testing is available around the world in state-of-the-art facilities designed to provide an unparalleled test-taking experience so that you can perform your best.
 GMAC ensures that the test takers are able to put their best foot forward, and therefore, keeps updating the exam format and structure to benefit the test-takers.

 Refer to this article to read about the latest update in the GMAT exam format, effective from April 2018.
 If you want to know the basics of the format of the GMAT Exam, read the other article.

 A 740+ GMAT score increases your chance of studying at a US business school.
 We can help you with quality online content to prepare.
-We are the most reviewed GMAT prep company on gmatclub with more than 1825 reviews (as on May 25, 2019).
+We are the most reviewed GMAT prep company on gmatclub with more than 1960 reviews.
 Why don’t you take a free trial and judge it for yourself?
-Write to us at email@example.com in case of any query.
+Write to us at firstname.lastname@example.org in case of any query.

 Now that we have explained how and why the GMAT is important for your MBA admission, we must state that it is not just a means to an end, the end being a business school admission.
 But instead, the value that GMAT score adds is far more than just an admission.
 It positively affects your life at various levels.
 The value addition that a GMAT score brings is both quantitative and qualitative.
 Let’s first look at the quantitative aspects.

 Return on Investment: Take a brief look at 2019 US News business school rankings:

 Now, let’s compare two potential test-takers as per the information above.

 - Candidate 1 – GMAT Score 740 – Admitted into Stanford